jakevc/jakevc/content/posts/2019-07-25-my-first-python-package.md

 kp.plot_karyopype("hg38", regions=["/path/to/regions.bed", "/path/to/regions2.bed"])
 ```

-To specify the reigons you would like to plot, a single file, pandas dataframe or a list of files/dataframes can be passed to the `regions` argument.
+To specify the regions you would like to plot, a single file, pandas dataframe or a list of files/dataframes can be passed to the `regions` argument.

 # Publishing to PyPi